Kyle Dubas: Sault Ste. Marie Greyhounds

-Dubas was hired as the general manager (GM) of the Sault Ste.
-Marie Greyhounds of the Ontario Hockey League (OHL) in 2011.
+Dubas was hired as the general manager of the Sault Ste.
+Marie Greyhounds of the OHL in 2011.
 He attended his interview with a detailed plan to improve the team, which had struggled in recent years.
-The Greyhounds initially were looking for an experienced candidate for the GM position, but Dubas' interview was so impressive, that he was the board's unanimous choice.
+The Greyhounds initially were looking for an experienced candidate for the general manager position, but Dubas' interview was so impressive, that he was the board's unanimous choice.
 During his tenure with the Greyhounds, this plan became known as "The Rising" after the Bruce Springsteen song of the same name.
 Dubas had been involved with the Greyhounds organization since he was a child, starting out as a stick boy and dressing room attendant when he was 11.
-After assuming the GM role, he hired Sheldon Keefe as head coach.
-The combination of Keefe and Dubas resulted in significant on ice improvement for the Greyhounds, and during Dubas' last season as GM of the Greyhounds, they finished second overall in the OHL, though he ultimately fell short of a championship.
+After assuming the general manager role, he hired Sheldon Keefe as head coach.
+The combination of Keefe and Dubas resulted in significant on ice improvement for the Greyhounds, and during Dubas' last season as general manager of the Greyhounds, they finished second overall in the OHL, though he ultimately fell short of a championship.

 Maple Leaf Sports & Entertainment

 In 2014, Toronto Maple Leafs team president Brendan Shanahan reached out to Dubas about the possibility of joining the organization.
 Their initial meeting lasted nine hours.
 Dubas was hired by Shanahan as an assistant general manager for the Maple Leafs in July 2014.
 The Maple Leafs organization deflected concerns about his age at the time he was hired, with general manager Dave Nonis saying "...Age was never a factor.
 It's whether or not you can do the job, and it was clear to us quickly that he's going to be good at it."
 In January 2015, Forbes named Dubas amongst its 30 Under 30 brightest young stars in the sport industry.
-As an assistant GM for the club, Dubas played parts in many aspects of the organization, including personnel management and analytics, through the team's research and development group.
+As an assistant general manager for the club, Dubas played parts in many aspects of the organization, including personnel management and analytics, through the team's research and development group.
 Dubas and Mark Hunter filled the role of interim general manager for the Maple Leafs in 2015, after Nonis was fired by the club.